Schironichi/WFiIS-TI-Project2/README.md

 - creating cookies,
 - sending survey results,
 - getting survey results.
 3. Application building - [manifest.yml](manifest.yml) file.
 It allows to build this project on IBM Cloud.
+The only requirements are:
-The only requirement is adding the MongoDB access credentials in the MongoDB [configuration and access](rest/mongo.php) file, adding the application name in [manifest.yml](manifest.yml) file and calling
+- adding the MongoDB access credentials in the MongoDB [configuration and access](rest/mongo.php) file,
+- adding the application name in [manifest.yml](manifest.yml) file,
+- calling

           ibmcloud app push
     command in the system console.

-Here is a short showcase of the main application (also available [here](showcase)):
+Here is a brief showcase of the application (also available [here](showcase)):
 ![Main page](/showcase/main_page.jpg)

 ![Log in Page](/showcase/login.jpg)